Suffrage: Etymology

-The word franchise comes from the French word franchir, which means "to free."
-Other common uses of the term today have less resemblance to the original meaning as they are associated with a corporation or organization selling limited autonomy to run a part of its operation (such as a sports team or restaurant).
-This modern connotation with exclusivity, however, clashes with ideas like universal suffrage where voting is a right for all, not a privilege for a select few.

 Types

 Universal suffrage

 Universal suffrage would be achieved when all have the right to vote without restriction.
 It could, for example, look like a system where everyone was presumed to have the right to vote unless a government can prove beyond a reasonable doubt the need to revoke voting rights.
 The trend towards universal suffrage has progressed in some democracies by eliminating some or all of the voting restrictions due to gender, race, religion, social status, education level, wealth, citizenship, ability and age.
 However, throughout history the term 'universal suffrage' has meant different things with the different assumptions about the groups that were or were not deemed desirable voters.

-Early History
+Early history

 The short-lived Corsican Republic (1755–1769) was the first country to grant limited universal suffrage to all citizens over the age of 25.

-In 1819 60–80,000 men and women from 30 miles around Manchester assembled in the city's St. Peter's Square to protest their lack of any representation in the Houses of Parliament.
+In 1819, 60–80,000 women and men from 30 miles around Manchester assembled in the city's St. Peter's Square to protest their lack of any representation in the Houses of Parliament.
 Historian Robert Poole has called the Peterloo Massacre one of the defining moments of its age.
 (The eponymous Peterloo film featured a scene of women suffragists planning their contribution to the protest.)
 At that time Manchester had a population of around 140,000 and the population totals of Greater Manchester were around 490,000.

 This was followed by other experiments in the Paris Commune of 1871 and the island republic of Franceville (1889).
 From 1840 to 1852, the Kingdom of Hawai'i granted universal suffrage without mention of sex.
 In 1893, when the Kingdom of Hawai'i was overthrown in a coup, New Zealand was the only independent country to practice universal (active) suffrage, and the Freedom in the World index lists New Zealand as the only free country in the world in 1893.